-SARS allows a wear-and-tear or depreciation allowance on large, metal-type tank containers used for transporting freight over a straight-line period of 10 years - see Annexure A to Interpretation Note 47 "Wear-and-tear or depreciation allowance".
-Interpretation Note 47 also deals with, amongst other things, the circumstances in which an allowance will not be allowed and how it must be calculated.
+SARS allows a wear-and-tear or depreciation allowance on large, metal-type tank containers used for transporting freight over a straight-line period of 10 years - see Annexure A to Interpretation Note No. 47 (Issue 3) "Wear-and-tear or depreciation allowances" (2 November 2012).
+Interpretation Note No. 47 also deals with, amongst other things, the circumstances in which an allowance will not be allowed and how it must be calculated.
 A container which is let under a lease agreement covering a period exceeding 10 years must be written off over the period of the lease.
-11

 Any wear-and-tear or depreciation allowance recouped as a result of the disposal of a tank container will be dealt with under section 8(4).
-To the extent that the proceeds on disposal of the tank container exceed its original cost, a capital gain will arise which must be dealt with under the capital gains tax provisions of the Eighth Schedule.
+To the extent that the proceeds on disposal of the tank container exceed its original cost, a capital gain will arise